75 things to do in the summer

 - Price band: 1/4

 Nature lovers rejoice!
-Spend a day at the NHM's newly reopened Butterfly Pavilion with more than 53 butterfly and moth species and an assortment of California plants.
+Spend a day at the NHM's Butterfly Pavilion with more than 53 butterfly and moth species and an assortment of California plants.
 The seasonal outdoor exhibit allows for adults and children alike to witness nature up close—we're talking having bufferlies take flight and land on your arms or shoulders.

 - 900 Exposition Blvd, between S Figueroa St & S Vermont Ave